jkga/katalogo/CONTRIBUTING.md

 ## Developer's Note
 **Catalogo Alfabetico de Apellidos** is a very long list of old surnames and we cannot add everything overnight.
-Some of the records are a bit blurred and really hard to read, so the developers might be having trouble in adding those records and minor typos is unavoidable.
+Some of the records are a bit blurred and really hard to read, so the developers might be having trouble in adding those records and minor typos are unavoidable.